jundaz/CSC419Final/README.md

 after compiling you can simply call ./biharmonic <name_of_mesh> <approach you want to use(exact 0/approx1)> <number of eigen vectors used to compute approx distance>
 to run the function.

+dependency:
+requires libigl, eigen and spectra library

+How to compile:
+The procedure is the same with all other assignments we did

 Parameters:
     V: #V by 3 list of mesh vertex positions
     F: #F by 3 list of mesh face indices into V